inet-framework/inet-tutorials/configurator/doc/step3.rst

 Results
 -------

-The assigned addresses are shown on the following image.
+The assigned addresses are shown in the following image.

 .. figure:: step3address.png
    :width: 100%